lkingland/kn-plugin-func/docs/reference/func_build.md

 	When building a function for the first time, either a registry or explicit image name is required.
 Subsequent builds will reuse these option values.

+	To push to an insecure registry, such as a local testing registry which is not secured by TLS, use --insecure.

 EXAMPLES